Messy Excel in.

 Messy Excel data

-AI normalisation &
+AI normalization &

 three-stage geocoding

-Map visualisations
+Map visualizations

 Six things this tool does, shaped by thirty years of doing the work.